Serra de Tramuntana: Biodiversity

-The Serra de Tramuntana hosts an impressive diversity of plant and animal life, including 25 endemic botanical species and 7 species exclusively native to Majorca.
+The Serra de Tramuntana is home to a diverse plant and animal life, including 25 endemic botanical species and 7 species exclusively native to Majorca.

 Notable plant species of the Serra range from the hardy Balearic oak to the delicate flowers of the rock violet.
 Other components of this botanical mosaic include rosemary, broom, everlastings, strawberry tree, garrigue, rowan, yew, maple, boxwood, rockrose, lavender, and thyme.

 Terrestrial fauna is equally diverse.
 Noteworthy vertebrates include the pine marten, weasel, genet, and hedgehog.
 Amphibians and reptiles, despite being less numerous, are represented by such unique species as the Majorcan midwife toad (Alytes muletensis).

 The skies of the Serra de Tramuntana are traversed by a variety of birds, from the majestic osprey and the booted eagle to the Eleonora's falcon, the black vulture, the barn owl, and the scops owl.
 The region also serves as a home to colonies of seabirds, such as the common gull and the cormorant.